teaching-ml/2022/index.md

 * TBA, 2022: satellite event **virtual**
 * Sep 23, 2022: day of the workshop (paper presentations as posters and coordinated discussions)

+## About this workshop

+Machine Learning based approaches have become ubiquitous in many areas of society, industry and academia.
+Understanding what Machine Learning (ML) is providing and reproducing what it infers, has become an essential prerequisite for adoption.
+In this line of thought, course materials, introductory media and lecture series of a broad variety, depth, and quality are public availability.
+To this date and the best our knowledge, there is no structured approach to collect and discuss best practices in teaching Machine Learning.
+This workshop strives to change this.

+With our workshop, we want to perpetuate an academic discussion on best practices.
+We would like to help improve existing material as a community and make conceiving new material more effective.
+We are very happy that this idea was approved for [ECML PKDD 2021](https://2021.ecmlpkdd.org/?page_id=1705) and [ECML PKDD 2020](https://teaching-ml.github.io/2020/) workshop programme.
+We hope to continue this in 2022.

 ## Programme

 This workshop is [currently planned](https://2022.ecmlpkdd.org/index.php/2021/05/21/decision-to-organize-ecml-pkdd-2020-as-a-fully-virtual-conference/) as an hybrid event.
 We will use [Zoom](https://zoom.com) as our online conference service if not endorsed otherwise by the conference.

-We also plan to have conduct a physical event on site.
+The workshop programme is split into two parts:
+- a satellite event as a preface to the conference workshop
+- the conference workshop

 ### Preface Satellite Event